Lenape High School: Athletics

 The girls' gymnastics team has won the team state championship in 1987, 1988 and 1990; the three titles are the most of any public school in the state.

 The boys soccer team won the Group IV state championship in 1996, against Randolph High School in the finals of the tournament.

 The boys track team won the indoor relay state championship in Group IV in 1998 (as co-champion).The girls team won the Group IV title in 2008, 2011 and 2012.

 The boys track team won the Group IV indoor track state championship in 1999 (as co-champion) and 2000.
 The girls team won the Group IV state title in 2008.

 The field hockey team won the Central Jersey Group IV state championship in 2000, 2003, 2017 and 2019.
 Lenape won the 2003 Central Jersey Group IV sectional championship in field hockey, edging Cherokee High School 2–1 in the tournament final.

-The boys track team won the Group IV spring track state championship in 2000.
+The boys track team won the Group IV spring / outdoor track state championship in 2000.

 The boys basketball team won the Group IV state championship in 2004 (defeating runner-up Plainfield High School in the final game of the tournament) and 2009 (vs. Paterson Eastside) The 2004 boys' basketball won the South Jersey, Group IV championship, defeating Atlantic City High School 66–51.
 The team moved on to win the 2004 Group IV state championship with a 63-46 win over Plainfield High School.
 The 2009 boys' basketball team won the NJSIAA South Group IV title and went on to win the program's second Group IV state championship by defeating Eastside High School (of Paterson) by a score of 68–48 at Rutgers University.